Tag Archives: Beer Opinions

 Of course when someone mentions monkeys and alcohol to me I immediately remember Edmundo, the “Animal”, the nutcase who used to be play football and was a regular for the Brazilian national team.

-The striker threw a party in Rio to mark his son’s first birthday, hiring a chimp and two elephants from a local circus to increase the fun.
-Edmundo did his own experiment, giving the monkey beer and whisky, almost killing the poor thing with alcohol poison.
-This landed him in hot water when a paper printed pictures of this act.
-The animal rights group were in furore, and he was brought to court, fined $1,000 and narrowly avoided six months prison time.
+The striker threw a party in Rio for his son’s first birthday, hiring a chimp and two elephants from a local circus to boost the fun.
+Edmundo personally experimented by giving the monkey beer and whisky, nearly killing it with alcohol poisoning.
+When a paper published pictures of this, it landed him in hot water.
+Animal rights groups erupted in fury, leading to his court appearance, a $1,000 fine, and narrowly escaping six months of prison time.

 R.M.
 Palmour and F.R.
 Ervin.